fitrianingrum/fitrianingrum.me/content/post/2020/sql-server-for-xml.md

 ### --- RAW mode with a custom tag name

-However, we can override the default tag name for the element.
+However, you can override the default tag name for the element.
 The following example changes the default tag name from `row` to `SalesOrder`.

 ```sql